backstage/backstage/plugins/techdocs/api-report.md

 import { TableProps } from '@backstage/core-components';
 import { UserListFilterKind } from '@backstage/plugin-catalog-react';

-// Warning: (ae-forgotten-export) The symbol "EntityId" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "buildInitialFilters" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const buildInitialFilters: (
-  legacyPaths: boolean,
-  entityId: EntityId,
-) => {};

 // Warning: (ae-missing-release-tag) "createCopyDocsUrlAction" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)